 Altisource Asset Management Corporation (NYSE: AAMC)

 The Firm filed an Amended Complaint on June 19, 2015 alleging that during the Class Period defendants misrepresented and/or concealed the Company's relationship with, and conflicted transactions with, a group of related companies, including Ocwen Financial Corporation, all of which were founded by Defendant William Erbey.
 Defendants filed motions to dismiss and a request for judicial notice on July 20, 2015 and in response Hagens Berman moved to strike portions of the request for judicial notice and opposed the motion to dismiss.
-Both motions are fully briefed and awaiting a decision from the Court.
+In April 2017, the district court granted defendants’ motion.

 Hagens Berman purchases advertisements on search engines, social media sites and other websites.
 Transmission of the information contained or available through this website is not intended to create, and receipt does not constitute, an attorney-client relationship.
 If you seek legal advice or representation by Hagens Berman, you must first enter a formal agreement.
 All information contained in any transmission is confidential and Hagens Berman agrees to protect information against unauthorized use, publication or disclosure.
 This site is regulated by the Washington Rules of Professional Conduct.